 Hallucination refers to hearing, seeing, smelling, tasting, or feeling things that are not actually there.
 That is, people perceive things, seemingly through their senses, that are not caused by an outside stimulus.
 Any sense can be involved.
 The most common hallucinations involve hearing things (auditory hallucinations), usually voices.
 The voices often make derogatory comments about the person or command the person to do something.

 Not all hallucinations are caused by a mental disorder.
 Psychedelic drugs Hallucinogens Hallucinogens are a class of drugs that cause profound distortions in people's perceptions.
 Hallucinogens distort and intensify sensations, but the actual effects are variable and unpredictable... read more , such as LSD, mescaline, and psilocybin, are referred to as hallucinogens because they can cause visual hallucinations.
 Some types of hallucinations are more likely to be caused by a neurologic disorder Introduction to Symptoms of Brain, Spinal Cord, and Nerve Disorders Disorders that affect the brain, spinal cord, and nerves are called neurologic disorders.
 Neurologic symptoms—symptoms caused by a disorder that affects part or all of the nervous system—can... read more .
 For example, before a seizure occurs, people may smell something when there is no smell (an olfactory hallucination).

 Mood extremes include outbursts of rage, periods of extreme elation (mania Mania In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
-Mania is characterized... read more ) or depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , and, conversely, constant expression of little or no emotion (appearing unresponsive or apathetic).
+Mania is characterized... read more ) or depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , and, conversely, constant expression of little or no emotion (appearing unresponsive or apathetic).

 Although people sometimes assume that changes in personality, thinking, or behavior are all due to a mental disorder, there are many possible causes.
 All causes ultimately involve the brain, but dividing them into four categories can be helpful: